stuartellis/stuartellis-site-hugo/content/articles/ansible.md

 Unfortunately, it means that commands that require root access will fail if _sudo_ has the _requiretty_ option enabled.

-# The Repository Directory Structure
+# Ansible and Version Control

+You should always store your Ansible code in a source code repository.
+Ansible files can be placed in the same repository as the other files for a project.

-Create the directories that you need within the repository.
-You can define playbooks as single YAML files, so in some cases, you do not need to create any directories at all.
+For convenience, you may put the Ansible playbooks in the root of your repository.
+You can define playbooks as single YAML files, so in some cases, you do not need to create any directories at all for Ansible code.

+Always exclude _\*.retry_ files from version control.
+Ansible generates temporary files on the control station and the nodes, but only the retry files appear in the working directory.

+If you expect to use an Ansible configuration file in the root directory of a project, consider excluding the _ansible.cfg_ file itself from version control, and just putting an example of the expected _ansible.cfg_ file in the repository.
+This enables each person that works with the repository to use their own configuration file, by copying the example file.

+> Use the [Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) feature to encrypt
+> any YAML file that stores password variables.

+# Directory Conventions for Ansible

 These are standard directories for Ansible projects: